John and Elizabeth Remington House

-The John and Elizabeth Remington House is a historic patterned brick building located at 689 Roadstown Road in Hopewell Township, Cumberland County, New Jersey, United States.
+The John and Elizabeth Remington House is a historic patterned brick building located at 689 Roadstown Road in Hopewell Township of Cumberland County, New Jersey, United States.
 The oldest section of the house dates to 1728.
 It was added to the National Register of Historic Places on July 14, 2015, for its significance in architecture.

+History and description

+John and Elizabeth Remington built the two and one-half story brick house in 1728.
+The patterned brickwork includes the year and their initials.
+Later, c.
+1815, a two story brick wing with a new kitchen was added by James Brooks.
+The addition features Federal architecture.